ntemposd/my-website/content/docs/startups/kiwe/index.md

 ## About Kiwe

 Infant Programming team of the late 2011.
-Kiwe's goal was to provide people with highly useful applications matching their needs.
-Using fresh academic knowledge, combined with high quality market research, Kiwe Development team was trying to fill market gaps based on real costumer needs and requirements.
+Kiwe's goal was to provide customers with applications matching their needs.
+Using fresh academic knowledge combined with high quality market research, Kiwe Development showcased some interesting projects during the early application development days.

 ## My role at Kiwe

-Being the only business student in a group of tech students with zero work experience is quite fun.
-Kiwe was a first touchpoint with tech teams and the first step into the transition from university into the real tech market.
+Being the only business student in a group of tech students with zero tech industry experience has been illuminating for what's coming.
+Kiwe was a first touchpoint with techies and the first step into the tech industry.
+My work was mainly on

-* Business plan preparation
+* Business Plan Preparation
-* Product & business requirements gathering
-* Customer lead generation
+* Customer Research
-* Social media marketing
+* Marketing Management

 ## Life at Kiwe

-Early garage years with lots of ideas, beers and dirty implementations.
-If parsing the Olympic Games website to render the Olympics schedule into an Android app is now a joke, back in the days was feasible for the short-term.
+Early years with lots of ideas:bulb:, beers:beers: and rapid implementations:iphone:.
+Sitting all together around one :one: screen for hours, doing things like parsing the 2012 Olympics website schedule to create an Android App :sweat_smile:.